huma-engineering/huma-docs/data-collection/modules/algorithm-based-assessments/covid-19-severity.md

 title: COVID-19 Severity Risk Score Questionnaire
 ---

 Huma aims to model the risk of individuals developing complications due to COVID-19.
-The risk score is calculated using routinely-collected symptoms, demographics, pre-existing conditions and vital signs, all of which can be collected via the Huma app.
+The risk score is calculated using routinely-collected symptoms, demographics, pre-existing conditions and vital signs, all of which can be collected via the Huma App.

 ## How it works